bensmithett/metalsmith-json-feed/README.md

 Metalsmith('example')
   .use(collections({
     posts: '*.html'
-  })
+  }))
   .use(jsonfeed({
+    collection: undefined,
-    // Required.
+    // (Required)
     // You must set this to the name of the collection you want to generate the feed from ('posts' in this example)

-    collection: undefined,
+    title: undefined,

-    // Required if you don't supply site.title in metadata (see above).
+    // (Required, unless you supply site.title in metadata - see Metadata example above)
     // The title of your feed.

-    title: undefined,
+    destination: 'feed.json',
+    // (Optional)
     // The file name you want to generate.

-    destination: 'feed.json',
+    limit: 20
+    // (Optional)
     // Limit the number of items in the feed to the last n

-    limit: 20
+    json: {}
+    // (Optional)
     // Any extra JSON Feed fields you want to set manually.
-    // Anything set here will override title, url or author set in site metadata.
+    // Anything set here will override title, url or author values found in metadata.
     // See https://jsonfeed.org/version/1 for the full list.
-    // Don't set `items` though - that's what you're using this plugin for.
+    // (Don't set `items` though - that's what you're using this plugin to generate) }))
-    json: {}
-  })
 ```